sqrtCarlos/mx-beerhouse-ghost-inspector-webhooks/README.md

 ## Test locally

-* `npm run dev` will run api gateway locally in your machine on port `3000` so you can test the function as it on AWS api gateway
+* `npm run dev` will start cron jobs and run api gateway locally in your machine on port `3000` so you can test the function as it on AWS api gateway

 * POST `/webhook/delete-subs` in order to delete all subscriptions